ChrisSkorka/Web-Programming-Chat/README.md

 | /dash  | signin dashboard with all functionality dependign on user                |

 ### Server post routes
 Routes used to transfere reques and data bestween client and server.
-Note User toke is shorted to UT, UT's are use for most request to verify authority to perform an action.
+Note User token is shorted to UT, UT's are used for most request to verify authority to perform actions.

 | Route           | Action | In | Out |
 |-----------------|--------|----|-----|